-China country profile - BBC News
+China country profile

 President: Xi Jinping

-Xi Jinping came to power in 2012-3 as the hand-picked heir of predecessor Hu Jintao, and is expected to lead China for the next decade.
+Xi Jinping came to power in 2012-3 as the hand-picked heir of predecessor Hu Jintao, and is expected to lead China into the next decade.

-Since taking over, he has concentrated power in his hands, in a move seen as a turning away from the people's republic's traditional system of collective leadership, and has sought to present a modern face to China and the world.
+Since taking over he has concentrated power in his hands, rather than sticking with the traditional post-Mao system of collective leadership.

-The main themes of his leadership have been economic reform to boost market forces, as well as an anti-corruption campaign that, apart from boosting his popularity, has claimed several potential heavyweight party rivals.
+His position as the most powerful leader since Mao Zedong was cemented in 2017, when his name and political philosophy was written into the Communist Party constitution.

-Mr Xi rejects Western ideas of constitutional democracy and human rights as models for China, and his government moved to silence voices critical of one-party rule, especially on social media.
+In early 2018 the party allowed him to remain in office indefinitely by abolishing the conventional two-term presidential limit.

 MEDIA